-As mentioned, the Roundhouse on the pier is home to an aquarium.
+As mentioned, the Roundhouse, located on the pier, is home to a marine studies aquarium.
 Entrance is free but donations are encouraged.

 This place has the objective of teaching visitors about the oceans, marine life, and the environment.
 They have several tanks with local fish and mollusks, interpretative signs, and staff willing to explain what is on display.
 Some creatures can be touched on the open tank.